-- Sec.
-8. 1.
-After the close of registration for an election pursuant to NRS 293.560 or 293C.527, an elector may register to vote in person at any polling place for early voting by personal appearance in the county or city, as applicable, in which the elector is eligible to vote. - 2.
-To register to vote in person during the period for early voting, an elector must: - (a) Appear before the close of polls at a polling place for early voting; - (b) Complete the application to register to vote by computer using: - (1) If authorized by the county or city clerk, a system established pursuant to NRS 293.506 for using a computer to register voters; or - (2) The system established by the Secretary of State pursuant to section 11 of this act; and - (c) Except as otherwise provided in subsection 3, provide his or her current and valid driver's license or identification card issued by the Department of Motor Vehicles which shows his or her physical address as proof of the elector's identity and residency. - 3.
-If the driver's license or identification card issued by the Department of Motor Vehicles to the elector does not have the elector's current residential address, the following documents may be used to establish the residency of the elector if the current residential address of the elector, as indicated on his or her application to register to vote, is displayed on the document: - (a) A military identification card; - (b) A utility bill, including, without limitation, a bill for electric, gas, oil, water, sewer, septic, telephone, cellular telephone or cable television service; - (c) A bank or credit union statement; - (d) A paycheck; - (e) An income tax return; - 41 (f) A statement concerning the mortgage, rental or lease of a 42 residence; - (g) A motor vehicle registration; - (h) A property tax statement; or - (i) Any other document issued by a governmental agency.
+- (1) A polling place established pursuant to section 2 or 73 of this act, if one has been established in the county or city, as applicable, in which the elector is eligible to vote; or - (2) The polling place for his or her election precinct. - 3.
+To vote in person, an elector who submits an application to register to vote pursuant to this section must: - (a) Appear before the close of polls at a polling place described in subsection 2: - (b) Inform an election board officer that, before appearing at the polling place, the elector submitted an application to register to vote by computer using the system established by the Secretary of State pursuant to section 11 of this act; and - (c) Except as otherwise provided in subsection 4, provide his or her current and valid driver's license or identification card issued by the Department of Motor Vehicles which shows his or her physical address as proof of the elector's identity and residency. - 4.
+If the driver's license or identification card issued by the Department of Motor Vehicles to the elector does not have the elector's current residential address, the following documents may be used to establish the residency of the elector if the current residential address of the elector, as indicated on his or her application to register to vote, is displayed on the document: - (a) A military identification card; - (b) A utility bill, including, without limitation, a bill for electric, gas, oil, water, sewer, septic, telephone, cellular telephone or cable television service; - (c) A bank or credit union statement; - (d) A paycheck; - (e) An income tax return;

+- (f) A statement concerning the mortgage, rental or lease of a residence; - (g) A motor vehicle registration;